 In addition, Alexandra wrote, produced and hosted "Jampacked," an educational film broadcast on PBS about the human overpopulation crisis, which has won several environmental awards.
 She followed that up with "The Cost of Cool -- Finding Happiness in a Materialistic World," which won a CineEagle award.
 In 1986, she (along with producer/manager Daniel Sladek) founded Young Artists United, a successful non-profit organization dedicated to helping teenagers in need.
 Alexandra has also personally spoken, classroom-by-classroom, to over 6,000 Los Angeles teenagers on the issue of human overpopulation.
 In 2000, Alexandra and her twin sister Caroline were the recipients of the Christopher Street West Rainbow Award for their ongoing support of gay and lesbian rights.
 In spite of her busy acting career, Alexandra continues to find time for social activism and athletic competition.

-All American Speakers is a speakers bureau and booking agency providing information on booking Alexandra Paul for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Alexandra Paul speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Alexandra Paul for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Alexandra Paul speaking fees, availability, speech topics and cost to hire for your next live or virtual event.